sentialabs/sentialabs.com/_posts/2018-08-01-AWS-Deployment-Tools.md

 ````

+## Final Words

 Advantages:
 * It's nice to be able to have workflow elements under one provider, AWS.
-* There is no installation, maintenance on all these services, just works !
+* There is no installation, servers, maintenance on all these services, it just works!
 * It's cheap, price wise, really cheap comparing with having a CI/CD server and maintaining it.

 Disadvantages:
 * It’s not possible to deploy a specific branch from web interface
+* CodeDeploy support is very limited
+*